Directory of Affiliated Societies

 Art Libraries Society of North America (ARLIS/NA)

 Purpose: ARLIS/NA fosters excellence in art and design librarianship and image management through its many activities: networking and sharing ideas in person at annual conferences; publishing substantive articles of practical and scholarly natures through its publications, such as Art Documentation, the Occasional Papers series, ARLIS/NA Reviews, and other timely online publications; providing a forum for professional communication via a listserv and website; reaching out to future art librarians through scholarships and awards; and recognizing excellence in the field through awards for research, service, and publication.
+Art Documentation is the official bulletin of ARLIS/NA; subscription is included as part of membership in ARLIS/NA.
 Institutional subscriptions to Art Documentation vary; please contact the journal’s copublisher, the University of Chicago Press, for more information.

 Art, Literature and Music in Symbolism and Decadence (ALMSD)